ultralytics/ultralytics/docs/modes/predict.md

         # Define a glob search for all JPG files in a directory
         source = 'path/to/dir/*.jpg'

-        # OR define a glob search for all JPG files in a directory recursively (including subdirectories)
+        # OR define a recursive glob search for all JPG files including subdirectories
         source = 'path/to/dir/**/*.jpg'

         # Run inference on the source